 I definitely prefer eating healthy food with natural ingredients.
-Cooking from scratch and extending cooking abilities help us understand how great of a task it is to prepare homegrown and scrounged dishes in a way our family will savor and appreciate.
+Cooking from scratch and extending cooking abilities help us understand how great of a task it is to prepare homegrown dishes in a way our family will savor and appreciate.

 A healthy diet provides the energy and stamina needed to support the busy, demanding, and long days of homesteading.
 Preparing it from scratch ensures it is indeed frugal and healthy.

 Here’re a few cooking from scratch recipes:

 I suggest if you haven’t started venturing to essential oils, you can start it now by learning the basics here.
-It can be a bit time-consuming at first since you need to learn about the oils and ensure you are using them appropriately—everyone is distinctive—however it can be incredibly fulfilling.
+It can be a bit time-consuming at first since you need to learn about the oils and ensure you are using them appropriately—everyone is distinctive—however, it can be incredibly fulfilling.